Close Menu

 Inspecting the Water Level Pressure Switch for Defects

 The water level pressure switch monitors the water level in the washing machine and signals when the desired level is reached.
-A defective pressure switch can cause the washer to overfill, resulting in a washing machine overflowing.
+A defective pressure switch can cause the washer to overfill, resulting in the washing machine overflowing.
+Use a multimeter set to continuity mode to test the pressure switch terminals—if no beep registers when blowing into the hose tube, the switch likely needs replacement.
 Inspect and replace the switch if necessary.

 How to Prevent a Washing Machine from Overflowing